openedx/edx-documentation/en_us/developers/source/accessibility.rst

 *******************

-The role, state, and associated properties of an element are exposed to users of assistive technologies either directly through the DOM or through the Accessibility API.
+The role, state, and associated properties of an element are exposed to users of assistive technologies either directly through the DOM (Document Object Model) or through the Accessibility API.
 If you use elements for purposes other than their intended purposes, you can "break" features that are designed to make web applications easier to use, resulting in confusion when expected behaviors are not available.
 For example, the role, state, or associated properties of an element might be incorrectly reported when you use an element in a way that it was not designed to be used, causing confusion for users who rely on assistive technologies.

 If the semantics and behavior you need already exist in a native HTML5 element, you should use that element.
 Do not use an element because of its default style